6 Reasons to Consider Supplements for Dogs

 Your Dog’s Skin Is Itchy

-“Omega fatty acids help relieve itching and/or inflamed skin,” says Frione and recommends supplements containing flaxseed oil and fish oil to help with any skin disorders in your dog.
+“Omega fatty acids help relieve itching and/or inflamed skin,” says Dr. Frione and recommends supplements containing flaxseed oil and fish oil to help with any skin disorders in your dog.

 “Pet owners should look for skin and coat supplements that include EPA and DHA,” she adds.
 “Those ingredients combined help rebuild and restore inflamed and allergic skin.”

-EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid) are common Omega 3 fatty acids.
+EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid) are common omega 3 fatty acids.

 Your Dog Has Urinary Tract Issues

 However, she warns that cranberries “also have a compound called oxalates that can be potentially dangerous for pets with pre-existing conditions.”
-She emphasises finding a quality cranberry supplement and consulting with the veterinarian before giving this supplement.
+She emphasizes finding a quality cranberry supplement and consulting with the veterinarian before giving this supplement.

 Your Dog Has Dementia

-There is no cure for CCD, however, Frione says, “Nutritional supplementation can complement the use of medication, behavioral enrichment, and environmental management to help treat the symptoms of cognitive dysfunction syndrome.”
+There is no cure for CCD, however, Dr. Frione says, “Nutritional supplementation can complement the use of medication, behavioral enrichment, and environmental management to help treat the symptoms of cognitive dysfunction syndrome.”

 Your Dog Is Constipated

 Just like humans, dogs also experience gastrointestinal issues, and can suffer from constipation.
-Probiotics for dogs contain useful bacteria and when given in paste, tablet, or powder form can help your pooch’s gut health.
+Probiotics for dogs contain useful bacteria and when given in paste, tablet, or powder form may help your pooch’s gut health.

 How to Choose the Right Supplement for Your Dog

 With so many choices on the market, it’s hard to pick the right supplements for your pet.
-Both Ochoa and Frione recommend getting supplements that are backed by research and come with good reviews.
+To make matters more complicated, supplements are not FDA regulated.
+Look for products that carry the National Animal Supplement Council (NASC) seal.

-“When in doubt, consult with your pet’s veterinarian,” suggests Frione.
+Both Drs.
+Ochoa and Frione recommend getting supplements that are backed by research and come with good reviews.
+“When in doubt, consult with your pet’s veterinarian,” suggests Dr. Frione.

-“When looking for supplements, see if they are actually tested and show that what they say is in the supplement is actually in them,” Ochoa says.
+“When looking for supplements, see if they are actually tested and show that what they say is in the supplement is actually in them,” Dr. Ochoa says.
 “Many supplements are full of filler and very little of the actual ingredient that helps your dog.”

 In order to verify what is in your dog’s supplement (especially CBD products), see if the brand offers a Certificate of Analysis (COA).
 A COA is issued by an accredited laboratory and details what is in a product.